Folium Systems

 Define the business problem, data sensitivity, systems involved, reviewers, and success criteria.

-3. Sandbox or redacted proof
+3. Sandbox or redacted example

 4. Architecture review